fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-compute-linux-lab.md

        ps displays information about a selection of the active processes.
 If you want a repetitive update of the selection and the displayed information, use top(1) instead.
-...
-...
+--More--
 ```

 ### What You'll need

 #### Guest operation system (Guest OS)

 This is the OS of the virtual machine.
-This will be Debian 11 (Bullseye) or Microsoft Windows.
+This will be Debian 11 (Bullseye).

 #### Administators privileges